This page explains how and why we calibrate images used for measuring the reflectance of materials such as vegetation in a crop field.

 That brings us to calibration.
 Just because we have captured a percentage of reflectance in each pixel, how do we know if it is correct?
 We need something then to calibrate each pixel using a known reflectance value.
 We do this by capturing a photo of our MAPIR Camera Reflectance Calibration Ground Target Package just before each survey, which contains 4 targets that have been measured at incremental wavelengths by a spectrometer (a calibrated lab instrument).
 The pixel values of the captured target image are then compared with the known reflectance values of the targets.
 Using this information in MAPIR Camera Control (MCC) we then transform the pixel values and thus calibrate the survey images.

 Once the images are calibrated you can stitch them together into a single image called an ortho-mosaic, or "ortho" for short.
 If you are simultaneously capturing images using multiple sensors you will need to make sure your software supports alignment of multiple sensors.
 Examples of such software are Pix4D's Pix4Dmapper Pro and Agisoft's Photoscan.
 The resulting ortho images can then have the index calculations performed on the pixels to produce different types of analysis.
-If you are finding that the ortho generation software is having difficulty finding tie points between the calibrated images you can choose to stitch the ortho first with the non-calibrated images and then export and calibrate the ortho in MCC afterwards.

 The normalized difference vegetation index (NDVI) is the most common analysis and compares reflected red and near infrared (NIR) light to assess where plants are most "healthy".
 We assume that given a sample area of a single crop, the plants which are reflecting more NIR light will be performing more photosynthesis and thus are healthier (and vice versa).
 If a certain region of plants have a NDVI value that is higher (values range from -1 to +1), then the plants are likely healthier there.
 No matter what index analysis you perform it is vital that you also physically inspect the subject area to verify your results, a process commonly called "ground truthing".